The answer is probably yes. We have seen everything from 1% – 100% fraudulent traffic. What we’ve never seen, however, is 0%.

 For more information on how to detect bots using your own analytics data, see our article: How to detect IVT using your own analytics data

-We monitor your campaigns 24/7 and block fraudulent non-human and low-quality users from clicking on your ads.
+fraud0 monitors your campaigns 24/7 and blocks non-human users from clicking on your ads.

 There are two ways this works:

-No. We only block fraudulent non-human and low-quality users from clicking on your ads.
+No. We only block fraudulent non-human users from clicking on your ads.
 And we only do so when we’re 100% certain.
 We never block real paying customers.

-No. That’s the main advantage of using Negative Audience lists that we generate for you in real time.
+No. That’s the main advantage of using the Google Ads API for blocking fraudulent IP addresses and the Negative Audience lists that we generate for you in real time.
 Once you set up the system (about 10 minutes), the lists are automatically updated and additionally added to all your major marketing platforms such as Facebook, Google Ads, Instagram, LinkedIn, TikTok, etc.

 This eliminates unwanted traffic in real time and fully automatically on all your channels.